Dove World Outreach Center Quran-burning controversy: International

 No one will be able to control this reaction....
 We urge the U.S. government and Christian leaders to stop the crazy plan from this small sect.
 It's an insult to Islam and to 1.5 billion Muslims around the world.

 On September 4, thousands of Indonesians, mostly Muslims, took part in events across the country organized by Hizbut Tahrir.
 Rokhmat Labib, chairman of the group, called the planned book burning a provocation and predicted that Muslims would fight back should it take place.
 Lahib said that Muslims must not stay silent when their faith is threatened.

 The World Evangelical Alliance condemned the plans to burn the Quran.

 The Church of Jesus Christ of Latter-day Saints issued a statement declaring that "A key tenet of our faith is to accord everyone the freedom to worship as they choose.
 It is regrettable that anyone would regard the burning of any scriptural text as a legitimate form of protest or disagreement."

-The International Humanist and Ethical Union was also critical of the plans to burn the Quran.
+Humanists International was also critical of the plans to burn the Quran.

 On Friday, September 10 in the northern Afghan city of Fayzabad, thousands took part in a protest against the planned Quran-burning following Eid ul-Fitr prayers.
 Violent demonstrators threw stones at a German-controlled NATO base.
 Initial reports said troops inside opened fire, killing up to three people and injuring several others, but a local police official said that only local police, not the NATO troops, were involved in the shooting.
-According to the acting police chief of Badakshan the protesters broke down the first perimeter gate surrounding the base and beat Afghan security guards and police on duty with sticks.
-Before opening fire police allegedly fired warning shots and were also fired upon from the direction of the demonstrators, said the police official.
+According to the acting police chief of Badakhshan, the protesters broke down the first perimeter gate surrounding the base and beat Afghan security guards and police on duty with sticks.
+Before opening, fire police allegedly fired warning shots and were also fired upon from the direction of the demonstrators, said the police official.
 A local police chief talking to the BBC gave his estimates of the number of protesters to around 1,500 but said that the incident that led to the shooting was a separate one with 150 people participating.
 This official also said that private security guards were the ones who fired at the people who tried to force their way inside the base.
 NATO has launched an investigation into the incident.
 General Zahir Khan of the Kabul police described Quran-burning a thinly disguised pretext for anti-government rallies with the Taliban in attendance.